When sushi restaurants flourished in the West, sushi rolls such as the California Roll made with cucumber instead of raw fish became popular.

-The sushi roll evolved and we are starting to see them getting some traction in Singapore, with different types of toppings and varieties.
+The “sushi roll” evolved and we are starting to see them gaining more traction and popularity in Singapore, with different types of toppings and varieties.

 Here are some of the more common types: